IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 ```

 # Installation
-IUCNN uses R and python, so multiple steps are necessary to install IUCNN.
+IUCNN uses R and python.
+All software needed can be installed via R.

 1. install IUCNN directly from Github using devtools.
 ```{r, eval = FALSE}